davidsaltacc/shadowclient/info.md

 - rework most of the *Utils classes
 * noclip
 - redo the splash texts. fuuucking hell
-- less annotations, more constructor params
-- top bar right click simulator
 - reset breadcrumbs on leave
 - optimize breadcrumbs rendering
 - how do wardens detect sound?
 I need smt against them
 - WARDEN STATUS CHECKER!!!!
-- highlighter: is this chest looted (was the loot generated already)
+- highlighter: is this chest looted (was the loot generated already) - unsure if possible, works in singleplayer but probably not in multiplayer. maybe on servers, just query the contents as if opened, and then cache? unload from cache if chunk gets unloaded, maybe, with new ChunkUnloadedEvent or something idk, then have a ChunkLinkedBlockCache or something, (Map<BlockPos, someData>, idk figure something out)
 - killaura filter
 - bow shit (extreme speed before shooting gives big damage, aswell as aim shit)
 - how does dolphins grace work?